-Announcers and analysts often use the term play-action as they’re describing what’s happening on offense.
-What does the term play-action mean in football?
+Announcers and analysts often use the term play action to describe what’s happening on offense.
+What does action pass mean in football?

-Playing in football means the quarterback fakes the ball to the running back and then throws a pass.
-The fake to the running back trick the defense into thinking it’s a run so that the quarterback can throw the ball to an open receiver.
+Play action is a play in football where the quarterback fakes the ball to the running back and then throws a pass.
+The fake to the running back makes the defense think it’s a run play so the quarterback can throw the ball to an open receiver behind them.

 Play Action In Football

-Teams will utilize play-action to keep the defense honest.
+Teams will utilize the play action pass to keep the defense honest.
 Play action can come in many forms, all depending on the coach’s scheme.

 Defenses must be ready to stop the run and the pass.
 Good coaches will typically have a 60/40 split of the run-to-pass ratio.
-Teams that have more passes than runs will often tip their cap on what each play will be.
+Teams that have more passes than running plays will often tip their cap on what each play will be.

 For instance, if the team is 80/20 pass to run, the defense will drop their linebackers and defensive backs into pass coverage almost every play.
 The defensive lineman can be aggressive in committing to the pass, and the defense doesn’t have to think as much.

 Teams that are 60/40 run to pass or even a 50/50 split makes the defense think and treat every down as a new down.
-This is where play-action is most effective.
+This is where the play action pass is most effective.

-When the team is 60/40 or 50/50 in their play calls, linebackers and defensive backs must react rather than anticipate mode.
-This means that a play-action pass can make all of the defensive players commit to the run, which the offense can throw the ball to open receivers.
+When the team is 60/40 or 50/50 in their play calls, linebackers, and defensive backs must react rather than anticipate mode.
+This means that a play action pass can make all of the defensive players commit to the run, and the offense can throw the ball to open receivers.

-A good play-action team will make the runs and the passes look identical.
-This is to trick the linebackers and defensive backs into thinking it’s a run so that they can get players into open space.
+A good play action pass team will make the runs and the passes look identical.
+This is to trick the linebackers and defensive backs into thinking it’s a run play so that they can get players into open space.

-Play action can be run two different ways, from under-center and the shotgun.
-Running play-action under center can be more convincing for the offense, as everything will look the same for the quarterback.
+Play action passes can be run two different ways, from under-center and the shotgun.
+Running play action under center can be more convincing for the offense, as everything will look the same for the quarterback.

 Coaches may also have the quarterback put his hand into the running back’s belly with no ball in his hand.
 Often, the defense will fall for the fake because they won’t see the football.

 The quarterback will put the ball into the stomach of the running back with 2 hands.
-He will then slowly remove it from the running back’s stomach and throw the ball down the field.
-The play-action from a shotgun has led to the invention of the RPO, which we cover here.
+He will slowly remove it from the running back’s stomach and throw the ball down the field.
+The play action from a shotgun has led to the invention of the RPO, which we cover here.

-Play action from a shotgun has made it easier for quarterbacks to read the coverage, as they can keep their eyes downfield the entire time while faking it to the running back.
+Play action from a shotgun has made it easier for quarterbacks to read the coverage, as they can keep their eyes downfield while faking it to the running back.